DiyathRK/Diving-Booking-App/README.md

-# 🌊 DiveHub - Scuba Diving Booking Platform
+# 🌊 DiveGo - Scuba Diving Booking Platform

 DiveHub is an all-in-one scuba diving booking platform designed to connect diving enthusiasts with dive centers worldwide.
 Users can discover dive centers via an interactive map, book real-time slots, compare packages, and manage their diving experiences all in one place.